arixmkii/qcw/README.md

 #### `QEMU`

+Starting from version `0.0.6` of qcw it is possible to use with official windows builds of QEMU (if host FS mounts are not needed).

-Version `7.2.0-dev` with 1 patch set from QEMU mailing list:
+Version `7.2.0` with 1 patch set from QEMU mailing list:
 * enable 9pfs on Windows.

 Both patches have numerous reviews already and probably will move forward in the next release window.